Ticonderago/Javascript-Project/README.md

-# JavaScript-Project
+# Canvas-Shape_Creator

-[JavaScript-Project](https://ticonderago.github.io/JavaScript-Project/) is a frontend project that works with HTML canvas to draw live drawings of a variety of shapes with different attributes and able to save artworks created by the user.
+[Canvas-Shape-Creator](https://ticonderago.github.io/Canvas-Shape-Creator/) is a frontend project that works with HTML canvas to draw live drawings of a variety of shapes with different attributes and able to save artworks created by the user.

 ![](images/canvasdrawingproject.gif)